Medical Assisting: Certificate

 The TCL Medical Assisting program prepares graduates in three-semesters with 40-credit-hours.
 Courses include general education, science and medical assisting that are taught in the classroom and at various clinical sites throughout the Lowcountry.

 Medical assisting is among the 10 fastest-growing occupations nationally and is projected to grow 34% by 2018.
-South Carolina’s annual mean wage for massage therapists is $29,320, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+South Carolina’s annual mean wage for medical assistants is $30,380, according to 2016 reports from U.S. Department of Labor Bureau of Labor Statistics.
 Earnings can increase substantially with time and experience.

 Certify Your Skills